rcc-uchicago/R-large-scale/handout.md

 **Exercise:** Based on the `htop` results, and the output from `sacct`, what is the minimum amount of memory needed to run the PCA analysis of the RegMap data?
+Do `htop` and `sacct` agree?
+If not, which estimates more memory usage?
 Please test your estimate by modifying the requested memory in the SLURM script, and re-running it.

 ## Part 2: Implementing multithreaded computation in R for analysis of genetic adaptation to climate